will1410/presentations/itemdashboard.md

 ~~~

-Which gets a list of all of the collection codes in your system.
+This sub-query gets a list of all of the collection codes in your system.
 By left-joining it to the items table, I'm telling the report to grab the collection code description (if there is one) and use it instead of items.ccode which displays the collection code authorised value.
 The description is usually a lot easier to read for inexperienced staff than the authorised value.

 ----------